chemi5t/multinational-retail-data-centralisation/README.md

     ```
      ![M4T5](images\M4T5.png)

+- **Note: The question below was asked in two different ways.
+For clarity I have reframed them into two parts.
+The difference being one looks at which month in the year whilst the other months.**
-- Task 6: Which month in each year produced the highest cost of sales?
+- **Task 6a: Which month in each year produced the highest cost of sales?**
+- **Task 6b: Which months in each year produced the highest cost of sales?**

      The company stakeholders want assurances that the company has been doing well recently.
-Find which months in which years have had the most sales historically.
-The query should return the following information:
+Find which **months** in which years have had the most sales historically.
+The query should return the following information for **Task 6b.**, Table 6b:

             | total_sales | year | month |
             |-------------|------|-------|